SamMed05/c-cpp-notes/docs/cpp/passage-of-values.md

 :::

-Both pass by reference and by pointer methods will give us the correct output:
+Both pass by reference and by address methods will give us the correct output:
 <code class="output">
 	2<br/>
 	5<br/>